IgorMit/ProgInLog/README.md

 # ProgInLog
 This  was the first file in this repository.
-I don't rememebr how was created; probably autoamticaly.
+I don't rememebr how was created; probably autoamaticaly.